Patrick Soon-Shiong has business down to a science.

 Smart Business spoke to Clift about using strategic communication to motivate employees, the importance of having a clearly defined strategy and the dangers of poor communication.

 What are some effective methods of communication that can be integrated into a company by the CEO?

-Communication, even when it’s not the subject of a CEO’s self-reflection, saturates all organizations it is what defines corporate identity.
+Communication, even when it’s not the subject of a CEO’s self-reflection, saturates all organizations.
+It is what defines corporate identity.
 Once the CEO starts to self-reflect about communication practices, then corporate communications can become subject to modification and improvement.

-Because of the flattening of management in the corporate world, employees are increasingly responsible for their own oversight.
+Because of flatter of management in the corporate world, employees are increasingly responsible for their own oversight.
 The employees that survive in such a world are those who grasp the strategic mission of the business and make it their own.
 An effective strategic communication policy will help employees identify and understand the vision of the company.

 How can a CEO or business owner be sure that employees are satisfied with the company’s communication program?

-You not only need to create the avenues, but also find ways to encourage participation in those communication practices.
+You not only need to create the avenues but also find ways to encourage participation in those communication practices.
 Concrete ways to measure how satisfied employees are would include feedback forums, participant observation, anonymous surveys and quality control indicators.

 No company can compete in the Information Age unless it reflects upon its own communication practices.
 If you develop a well-defined communication strategy, you can link your corporate goals to your way of knowing and interacting with the world as a business.